ippontech/blog-usa/posts/jenkins-vs-aws-codepipeline.md

 image:
 ---

-If you have worked with CI/CD, chances are you have used Jenkins,GitLab, or GitHub Actions, but one service I don’t often hear folks talk about is AWS CodePipeline.
+If you have worked with CI/CD, chances are you have used Jenkins, GitLab, or GitHub Actions, but one service I don’t often hear folks talk about is AWS CodePipeline.
 In this blog, we will make some comparisons between Jenkins and AWS CodePipeline, and see if maybe it’s time for your projects to make the switch.

 # What is Jenkins?